sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ### Task 3: Change the password for the user with the Global Administrator role

+In this task, you will change the password for the newly created Global Administrator.
+This task ensures the account is ready for use with more secure authentication settings.

 1. On the Azure portal, select your user account, and then select **Sign out**.

    ![](media/signout.png)